tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 security context.
 The CID mechanism has been specified in {{!RFC9146}} for DTLS 1.2 and in {{!RFC9147}} for DTLS 1.3.

-Section 6 of {{!RFC9146}} describes how the use of CID increases the attack surface of DTLS 1.2 and 1.3 by providing both on-path and off-path attackers an opportunity for (D)DoS.
+{{Section 6 of !RFC9146}} describes how the use of CID increases the attack surface of DTLS 1.2 and 1.3 by providing both on-path and off-path attackers an opportunity for (D)DoS.
 It also describes the steps a DTLS principal must take when a record with a CID is received that has a source address different